arimue/PlanetScope_landslide_tracking/tutorial/Tutorial1_Data_Search.md

 # Tutorial 1: Searching for PlanetScope data

-This tutorial walks you through the data selection process.
+This tutorial walks you through the data selection process to find PlanetScope L3B data acquired from common satellite perspectives.
 We will access and search the PlanetScope online catalog via the [Planet Software Development Kit (SDK) for Python](https://github.com/planetlabs/planet-client-python) and refine the search to form groups of images with common satellite perspective.
 Please make sure that you have authenticated with the Planet server using your Planet account (see [Documentation](https://planet-sdk-for-python-v2.readthedocs.io/en/latest/get-started/quick-start-guide/#step-4-sign-on-to-your-account).
 Note: The result will be a recommendation of scenes to download.
 You can download these automatically via the Planet API, however, I do recommend to check all imagery visually in the [Planet Explorer](https://www.planet.com/explorer/), to make sure your target is not cloud covered.

 ## Step 1: Draw your area of interest (AOI)
 Create a polygon that constrains your area of interest and store it as a GeoJSON.
 You can use QGIS for this.
 Make sure to cover a substantial amount of stable terrain surrounding your moving target and use EPSG:4326 as a coordinate reference system.